002:196

 وَاَنۡفِقُوۡا فِىۡ سَبِيۡلِ اللّٰهِ وَلَا تُلۡقُوۡا بِاَيۡدِيۡكُمۡ اِلَى التَّهۡلُكَةِۖ ۛۚ وَاَحۡسِنُوۡاۛۚ اِنَّ اللّٰهَ يُحِبُّ الۡمُحۡسِنِيۡنَ

 And you spend in the cause of Allah.
-And do not throw yourself to ruin with your own hands.
+And do not throw yourself into ruin with your own hands.
 And do good.
 Most certainly Allah loves the do-gooders.

-• اَنۡفِقُوۡا — Un-fay-qoo — You spend (= v., pres., pl., 2nd person.
-Contribute; donate; give in charity.
-Expend, lay, put or use for noble purposes.
+• اَنۡفِقُوۡا — Aun-fay-qoo — You spend (= v., pres., pl., 2nd person.
+Contribute, donate, expend, give, invest, lay out, put, spend or use in charity and good causes.
 Help those in need.
-Invest in good causes.
 Practice giving alms.
-Spend your belongings, substance and wealth in the causes of Allah.
-See the Note below)
+The Holy Qor-aan has used this word for all acts done for charity, good cause, noble purpose or poor person.
+A/t/a, Spend your belongings, substance and wealth in the causes of Allah.
+See below Note 002:178)

 • فِىۡ — Fee — In (= In; concerning; regarding; in reference; relative to.
 Also, amidst, during or inside a time, place or event)